raizen74/aws-sysops/README.md

 Stack outputs are displayed on screen when stack is runned from AWS CLI

+`UPDATE_ROLLBACK_FAILED`: CloudFormation cannot roll back all changes during an update, solve the issue and **continue update rollback** functionality to reinitiate the rollback and bring the stack to the `UPDATE_ROLLBACK_COMPLETE` state.

 The `ROLLBACK_COMPLETE` status indicates the successful removal of one or more stacks after a failed stack creation or after an explicitly canceled stack creation.
 Any resources that were created during the create stack action are deleted.
 This status exists only after a failed stack creation.
 It signifies that all operations from the partially created stack have been appropriately cleaned up.
 When in this state, only a delete operation can be performed.

 **STACK SETS**
 Stack sets can be created using either **self-managed permissions** or **service-managed permissions**.
 With service-managed permissions, you can deploy stack instances to accounts managed by AWS Organizations.
 Using this permissions model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf.
 - You must set up a trust relationship between the administrator (An administrator account is the AWS account in which you create stack sets) and target accounts before creating stacks in target accounts

+**Causes of a stack failure:**
+- Insufficient permissions in a target account for creating resources that are specified in your template.

+- The AWS CloudFormation template might have errors.
+Validate the template in AWS CloudFormation and fix errors before trying to create your stack set.

+- The template could be trying to create global resources that must be unique but aren't, such as S3 buckets.

+- A specified target account number doesn't exist.
+Check the target account numbers that you specified on the Set deployment options page of the wizard.

+- The administrator account does not have a trust relationship with the target account.

+- The maximum number of a resource that is specified in your template already exists in your target account.
+For example, you might have reached the limit of allowed IAM roles in a target account, but the template creates more IAM roles.

+- You have reached the maximum number of stacks that are allowed in a stack set.

 ## Service Advisor
 !["Service Advisor"](service-advisor.jpg)